angular-schule/website-articles/blog/2022-11-use-define-for-class-fields/README.md

 }
 ```

-In JavaScript, the native class properties unfortunately behave a little differently:
+Unfortunately, in JavaScript, native class properties behave a little differently:
 It is possible to initialise properties first and execute the constructor *afterwards*.
 So these are two independent steps in JavaScript.
 By contrast, in the proprietary implementation of TypeScript, the initialisation of the properties always occurs together with the call to the constructor.